 Bay Pointe Community has continued to help COK this year with another spectacular Christmas gift!
 Their annual Angel Tree event was held on December 22, 2021.
 Kim Simpson, social chairperson explained that the members at Bay Pointe community are a very generous and caring group.
 This is the third year that they have chosen COK as a charity that they wish to support.
 We cannot begin to express how grateful we are that we are the benefactors of such a giving spirit!
 Pictured below is Kim Simpson with just a few of the items donated!
 Thank you from the bottom of our hearts!

 JOYNT PHYSICAL THERAPY (MILLSBORO) CLOTHING DRIVE:

 Clothing Our Kids was the lucky recipient of a clothing drive in December, 2021 to benefit the needy kids of Sussex County.
 This event was organized by Bryan Peden, physical therapist at Joynt Physical Therapy in Millsboro.
 Their kind donation of clothing and shoes was picked up by volunteer, Nancy Hoffman on 1/6/22.
-Pictured below is Jennifer Merritt and Bryan Peden.
+Pictured below are Jennifer Merritt and Bryan Peden.
 Through their generous efforts, we can continue to provide warm clothing to many at risk children in our community.
 Thank you to Bryan his staff and all of those who contributed to Clothing Our Kids!